Our TypeScript Lombard SDK can be integrated into any frontend app: wallets, portfolio management apps, staking dashboards, custody portals.

 LBTC is automatically minted by Lombard for users.
 This improves user experience, by the user explicitly agreeing for a small amount of LBTC to be diverted to Lombard's treasury to cover gas costs.

-LBTC is optionally deployed immediately into DeFi Vaults, with the user explicitly agreeing to an ERC20 Permit approval and providing a contract call (e.g. deploying into DeFi Vault).
+LBTC is optionally deployed immediately into DeFi Vaults, with the user explicitly agreeing to an approval and providing a contract call (e.g. ).

 Important: Deposits below minAmount will not be processed.
 Each individual deposit must exceed this threshold.